Levi's Stadium: Santa Clara negotiations

 Most city council members in Santa Clara were extremely receptive to the possibility of a new stadium being constructed there for the 49ers.
 In 2009, the Santa Clara City Council, led by Mayor Patricia Mahan, along with city employees began negotiating in earnest with the team, who presented the city with stadium plans.
 On June 2, 2009, by a 5–2 vote, the Santa Clara city council agreed to preliminary terms (as detailed in a term sheet).
 The official term sheet stated that the team's name would not change; the team would continue to be called the San Francisco 49ers even when the move to Santa Clara was complete.

 The campaign

 Santa Clara stadium campaign

-In December 2009, Cedar Fair Entertainment, Great America's owner, filed a lawsuit to stop the project from proceeding.
+In December 2009, Cedar Fair Entertainment Company, the then-owner of the California's Great America theme park, filed a lawsuit to stop the project from proceeding.
 However, the lawsuit was dismissed in court.

 On December 15, 2009, the Santa Clara City Council voted 5–2 to withdraw their city-sponsored ballot measure on the stadium issue in favor of a ballot initiative, Measure J. The ballot initiative was voted on on June 8, 2010, and passed by 58% of Santa Clara voters.
 Santa Clara City Council members William Kennedy and Jamie McLeod had opposed the stadium project and worked (unsuccessfully) to get Measure J defeated.